SE-GUC/Debugger/server/README.md

 Heroku:
 https://debugger-vgs.herokuapp.com/
-**i've tried to deploy on heroku and even start a new app but it didn't work however our frontend is on merged to the master branch**
+**i've tried to deploy on heroku and even start a new app but it didn't work however, our frontend is merged to the master branch**
 **Our Apologies to the client**

 Note: